Hayley Oliver

-Biography
+Early life and education

 The youngest of five girls, Oliver was born in South London.
 Her musical influences, growing up, were in the country world, listening to Dolly Parton, Emmylou Harris, Tammy Wynette and other traditional country music that her parents played.
 At the age of eleven, she was nominated to sing solo at the Royal Albert Hall (at that time, the youngest ever solo performer there) and this led to her making her first record ("Saint of the Orphans"), and subsequent television appearances on The Wide Awake Club and Going Live!.
 Her success at such an early age made her want to have a career in music, but she first chose to finish her formal education.
 She studied at Linden Lodge School, the Royal National College for the Blind in Hereford, taking diplomas in business administration, and then went on to study at the University of Glamorgan, gaining a BA honours degree in Business & Marketing.